oleystack/event/README.md

 ```

 > NOTE: <br />
-> The library is completely type safe so Typescript will inform you when you use wrong payload anywhere
+> The library is full type-safe, so Typescript will inform you when you use wrong payload anywhere.

 ## BitAboutEvent 💛 [BitAboutState](https://github.com/bit-about/state)
-Are you tired of sending logic to the related components?<br />
+Are you tired of sending logic to a related components?<br />
-Move your bussiness logic to the hook-based state using `@bit-about/state` + `@bit-about/event`.<br />
+Move your bussiness logic to hook-based state using `@bit-about/state` + `@bit-about/event`.<br />

-Now you've got **completely type-safe side-effects**, isn't cool?
+Now you've got **completely type-safe side-effects**.
+Isn't that cool?

 ```tsx
 import { state } from '@bit-about/state'